FriendsOfCake/crud/docs/actions/index.md

 # Query string parameters

-You can easily add support for query string pagination to your index actions by adding Api Pagination and enabling query strings.
+You can easily add query string pagination to your Api index actions by adding Api Pagination and enabling query strings.
 This will give api-requesters the the possibility to create custom data collections using GET parameters in the URL (e.g. `http://example.com/controller.{format}?key=value`)